maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 </tbody>
 </table></div>

+The minimum, maximum and standard error can also be returned using the 'min_colm', 'max_colm' and 'sd' arguments respectively.

 Given that the start, end bottom and top frequency are returned by [song_param](https://marce10.github.io/warbleR/reference/song_param.html), then the output can be used as a selection table to measure or compare the songs themselves, rather than the elements.
 For instance, we can run cross-correlation between songs, perhaps as a metric of song consistency, as follows: